FUB-HCC/wikidata_bot/README.md

 # wikidata_bot

-Wikidata_bot is a bot to import data to Wikidata about judges who work or worked at the Federal Court of Justice of Germany.
+Wikidata_bot is a bot to import data into Wikidata about judges who work or worked at the Federal Court of Justice of Germany.
 It was created in the course of the project http://www.richter-im-internet.de.

 ## Data-Format